-Prepared on October 11, 2018, Updated March 22, 2019
+Prepared on October 11, 2018, Updated October 15, 2019 and July 15, 2020

-The LCI Implementation Plan developed as part of the Strategic Plan process indicates that LCI should present ideas for "increasing circulation without causing increases in the cost of content."
-One policy change that has gained increased popularity and seems to nearly guarantee increased circulation is the removal of daily fines.
-In response to the Implementation Plan, and because of multiple libraries expressing an interest in fine-free policies, LCI has determined that it would be beneficial to collect data about these policies to aid in the decision-making process.
+Multiple LCI member libraries have expressed an interest in fine-free policies.
+As such, LCI has determined that it would be beneficial to collect data about these policies to aid in the decision-making process.
 This report examines the results of fine-free policies at libraries outside of LCI as well as relevant statistics pulled from Sierra for existing fine-free policies within LCI.
 The four questions explored in this report are: